pbiswas33/ai-school-tech-writer/README.md

 ### Workflow

 The workflow `update_readme.yaml` has been updated to include an additional condition check.
 The workflow will now only trigger the update-readme job if the pull request is merged and does not start with 'AI PR'.
+A new environment variable `pr_title` has been added to store the pull request title.

 ### Error Handling